elastic/integrations/packages/auditd/docs/README.md

-# Auditd Integration
+# Auditd Logs Integration

-The Auditd integration collects and parses logs from the audit daemon (`auditd`).
+The Auditd Logs integration collects and parses logs from the audit daemon (`auditd`).

 ## Compatibility